academypoa/AirtableKit/README.md

 ## Listing records

-You can list items in any Table in your base.
+Then, you can list items in any Table in your base.

 ``` swift